Thermal Management Questions and Answers

 Chiller Selection - What is Important?

-Important specifications to consider when searching for industrial chillers include the total life cycle cost, and chiller cooling capacity in tons, BTU’s/hour, or kW.
+Important specifications to consider when searching for industrial chillers include the total life cycle cost, and chiller cooling capacity in tons, BTU's/hour, Tons of cooling, or kW.
 Process pump specifications that are important to consider include the process flow, process pressure, pump material, elastomer and mechanical shaft seal material.
-If the cold fluid temperature is lower than -5°C, then a special pump needs to be used to be able to pump the high concentrations of ethylene glycol.
+If the fluid temperature is low then a special pump needs to be used to be able to pump the high concentrations of ethylene/propylene glycol, or viscous material.
 Other important specifications include the internal liquid tank size and materials and full load amperage.
-The OPTI TEMP® systems feature our “Advanced Refrigeration Capacity Control” (ARCC) circuitry.
-This patented industry leading circuitry allows the industrial chiller to operate from “zero load to full load” (without cycling the compressor) while providing excellent temperature stability.
-Another benefit is the ability to operate over a very wide temperature range (from 30°F with antifreeze to 190°F with special materials of construction).
+The OPTI TEMP® systems feature our "Advanced Refrigeration Capacity Control" (ARCC) circuitry.
+This patented industry leading circuitry allows the industrial chiller to operate from "zero load to full load" (without cycling the compressor) while providing excellent temperature stability.
+Another benefit is the ability to operate over a very wide temperature range from 45°F to 190°F with special materials of construction.

 A vapor compression chiller uses a refrigerant internally as its working fluid.
-Many refrigerants options are available; when selecting a chiller, the application cooling temperature requirements and refrigerant's cooling characteristics need to be matched.
+When selecting a chiller, the application cooling temperature requirements and refrigerant's cooling characteristics need to be matched.
 Important parameters to consider are the operating temperatures and pressures.

 There are several environmental factors that concern refrigerants, and also affect the future availability for chiller applications.
 This is a key consideration in intermittent applications where a large chiller may last for 25 years or more.
 Ozone depletion potential (ODP), and global warming potential (GWP) of the refrigerants need to be considered.